-- (A) The Council has responsibility for commissioning and/or providing social care services on behalf of the population of the borough of Rotherham. - (B) The CCG has the responsibility for commissioning health services pursuant to the 2006 Act in the borough of Rotherham. - (C) The Better Care Fund has been established by the Government to provide funds to local areas to support the integration of health and social care and to seek to achieve the National Conditions and Local Objectives.
+- (A) The Council has responsibility for commissioning and/or providing social care services pursuant to the Care Act (2014) on behalf of the population of the borough of Rotherham. - (B) The CCG has the responsibility for commissioning health services pursuant to the NHS Act (2006) in the borough of Rotherham. - (C) The Care Act 2014 amended the NHS Act 2006 to provide the legislative basis for the Better Care Fund.
+It allows for the mandate to NHS England to include specific requirements relating to the establishment and use of an integration fund. - (D) The Better Care Fund has been established by the Government to provide funds to local areas to support the integration of health and social care and to seek to achieve the National Conditions and Local Objectives.
 It is a requirement of the Better Care Fund that the CCG and the Council establish a pooled fund for this purpose.
-The Partners wish to extend the use of pooled funds to include funding streams from outside of the Better Care Fund. - (D) Section 75 of the 2006 Act gives powers to local authorities and clinical commissioning groups to establish and maintain pooled funds out of which payment may be made towards expenditure incurred in the exercise of prescribed local authority functions and prescribed NHS functions. - (E) The purpose of this Agreement is to set out the terms on which the Partners have agreed to collaborate and to establish a framework through which the Partners can secure the future position of health and social care services through lead or joint commissioning arrangements.
-It is also means through which the Partners will to pool funds and align budgets as agreed between the Partners. - (F) The aims and benefits of the Partners in entering in to this Agreement are to: - a) improve the quality and efficiency of the Services; - b) meet the National Conditions and Local Objectives; - c) make more effective use of resources through the establishment and maintenance of a pooled fund for revenue expenditure on the Services. - (G) The Partners have jointly carried out consultations on the proposals for this Agreement with all those persons likely to be affected by the arrangements. - (H) The Partners are entering into this Agreement in exercise of the powers referred to in Section 75 of the 2006 Act and/or Section 13Z(2) and 14Z(3) of the 2006 Act as applicable, to the extent that exercise of these powers is required for this Agreement.
+The Partners wish to extend the use of pooled funds to include funding streams from outside of the Better Care Fund. - (E) Section 75 of the 2006 Act gives powers to local authorities and clinical commissioning groups to establish and maintain pooled funds out of which payment may be made towards expenditure incurred in the exercise of prescribed local authority functions and prescribed NHS functions. - (F) The purpose of this Agreement is to set out the terms on which the Partners have agreed to collaborate and to establish a framework through which the Partners can secure the future position of health and social care services through lead or joint commissioning arrangements.
+It is also the means through which the Partners will pool funds and align budgets as agreed between the Partners. - (G) The aims and benefits of the Partners in entering in to this Agreement are to: - a) improve the quality and efficiency of the Services; - b) meet the National Conditions and Local Objectives: - c) drive integration between the Health and Social Care Economy; - d) make more effective use of resources through the establishment and maintenance of a pooled fund for revenue expenditure on the Services. - (H) The Partners have jointly carried out consultations on the proposals for this Agreement with all those persons likely to be affected by the arrangements. - (I) The Partners are entering into this Agreement in exercise of the powers referred to in Section 75 of the 2006 Act and/or Section 13Z(2) and 14Z(3) of the 2006 Act as applicable, to the extent that exercise of these powers is required for this Agreement.